Nicky Bomba: 1998-2004: formation of Banana Oil and Melbourne Ska Orchestra

-2005-present: Solo work & Bustamento
+2005-present: Solo work and Bustamento

 In 2005 Bomba and Joe Camilleri released Limestone, an album of covers and original music.
 In 2007 he recorded an album of Maltese songs, Nicol Caruana, with his father, Nicol.
 This was followed in 2008 with Jah in the Moment, which he then toured with a trio around Australia.
 In 2009 he released, Planet Juice, his first solo album, on which he played drums, guitar, ukulele and marimba.

 By July 2009 he had re-joined John Butler Trio, now with Byron Luiters on bass guitar alongside Butler.
 They recorded the group's fifth studio album, April Uprising (March 2010).
 Bomba and Butler co-wrote the track, "Take Me".
 The trio's sixth album, Flesh & Blood, was released in February 2014.
 On 31 August 2013, Butler announced that Bomba had left John Butler Trio.
 Bomba appears on ten of its eleven tracks and co-wrote material with Butler and Luiters.

 During 2012 Bomba focussed on a side-project, Bustamento, to perform mento music with a line-up of Bomba band members, Michael, Coyle, Deenick and Servanis, and new collaborators, Lennox Jordan on steelpans and Peter Mitchell on saxophone.
 They recorded Intrepid Adventures to the Lost Riddim Islands over a week-end and released it on 14 May 2012; they followed with a tour in June and July.

 Bustamento issued their second album, Intercontinental Journey 7, on 28 November 2014.
 Lukas Murphy of Issuu magazine felt the album was "to be taken with a healthy dose of carefreeness" as exemplified by lyrics where "nonsense is rarely utilised in such a juxtapositional way, matched with both expertise and musical frivolity."
 From September 2014 Bomba worked with Melbourne Ska Orchestra to provide a musical accompaniment to the fireworks display for Melbourne's New Year's Eve celebrations.

 In October 2021, Bomba released Food and Shelter.
 All the songs on the album relate to the theme of food and shelter.